arenatheme/thelook/sections.md

  ![](/assets/sec-footer-style.png)

-**1.2.
-Home page**
+**2. Home page**

 At home page, there is a static section which is also Slideshow.
-However, this slideshow only appears when header's current style is 1.
+However, this slideshow only appears when Left column section is Full Slideshow.

  - Settings: